AdobeDocs/uxp-photoshop/src/pages/guides/uxp-developer-tool/index.md

 ![UTD options](./images/udt-plugin-options.png)

 ## More to Come
 As of this writing, the UXP Developer Tool is brand new.
 Expect more features to arrive over time.
-Also in the works is a command-line version of the Developer Tool, which is useful if you want to integrate it into your command-line build Tool.
+Also in the works is a command-line version of the Developer Tool, which is useful if you want to integrate it into your command-line build workflows.